Skip Navigation LinksCBE HomeSchoolsBuilding & Modernizing SchoolsCriteria for School Capital Planning Priorities

 Each year, school boards submit a Three-Year School Capital Plan to Alberta Education by April 1.
 The Calgary Board of Education doesn’t decide when new schools are built.
 The Provincial Government determines where, when and how new schools are built.

-The Calgary Board of Education’s Three-Year School Capital Planrequests new construction and major modernization projects from the Provincial Government.
+The Calgary Board of Education’s Three-Year School Capital Plan annually requests new construction and major modernization projects from the provincial government.
 This plan identifies a single prioritized capital list consisting of both new school construction and major modernization requests, as required by Alberta Education.
 The plan identifies priorities for new school construction and major modernizations based on criteria approved by the Board of Trustees.

 • Enrolment in CBE schools